psxdev/debugnet/README.md

   Special thanks goes to:

   - yifanlu to open the doors with rejuvenate.
-We need PlayStation VitaTV suppport and other cool things so i wait you come back.
+We need PlayStation VitaTV support and other cool things so i wait you come back.
   - All people collaborating in #PSP2SDK: @17310, @xerpi(i stole you network initialization code :P from FTPVita), @frangar , @frtomtomdu80, @hykemthedemon , @SMOKE587, @Josh_Axey ...
   - All ps3dev and ps2dev old comrades